gilacost/dot-files/README.md

 * `nix-env -e <package>`

 next steps:
-- go to definition with ctrl + ]
+- play with telescope
 - alias for soft rm and force push with l
-- add erlfmt as fixer in ale registry
-- read kubernetes for dummies
+- read kubernetes fd
-- deploy current sservice to kubernetes cluster
 - setup for all stuff of new project
+- deploy current service to kubernetes cluster
 - add nur packages and firefox extensions
 - firefox vimium and firefox profiles
 - waka-time to secrets?